-Leonard D. Schaeffer Professor of Health Care Policy and Director, Healthcare Markets and Regulation Lab,
+Leonard D. Schaeffer Professor of Health Care Policy, and Director, Healthcare Markets and Regulation (HMR) Lab,

 Dr. Chernew earned his undergraduate degree from the University of Pennsylvania and his Ph.D. in economics from Stanford University, where his training focused on areas of applied microeconomics and econometrics.
 In 1998 he was awarded the John D. Thompson Prize for Young Investigators by the Association of University Programs in Public Health.
 In 1999 he received the Alice S. Hersh Young Investigator Award from the Association of Health Services Research.
 Both of these awards recognize overall contribution to the field of health services research.
 His 2008 article in Health Affairs, “Impact of Decreasing Copayments on Medication Adherence within Disease Management Program,” was awarded the Research Award from the National Institute for Health Care Management.